Our products

 Can desalted cod be frozen?

 Yes, and it freezes very well.
 In fact, desalted cod maintains its texture and flavor after freezing better than fresh cod.
-Freeze it in individual portions, well wrapped, and consume it within the first 3-6 months.
-Thaw it slowly in the refrigerator (never at room temperature).
+Freeze it in individual portions, well wrapped, and consume within the first 3-6 months.
+Thaw slowly in the refrigerator (never at room temperature).

 Which is more nutritious: fresh, salted, or desalted?

-Related Guides
+Related guides

 Icelandic cod in the format you prefer